PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

 53) Have you ever written code to initialize (configure) low-power self-refreshing DRAM memory after power up (independent of BIOS or other code that did it for the system)?
 It's likely that most people have never done this.

-54) Write code in C to "round up" any number to the next "power of 2", unless the number is already a power of 2.
+**54) Write code in C to "round up" any number to the next "power of 2", unless the number is already a power of 2.
 For example, 5 rounds up to 8, 42 rounds up to 64, 128 rounds to 128.
-When is this algorithm useful?
+When is this algorithm useful?**

 55) What are two of the hardware protocols used to communicate with SD cards?
 Which will most likely work with more microcontrollers?